nwutils/get-windows-shortcut-properties/README.md

 # get-windows-shortcut-properties

-A Node.js library to get the properties of a Windows .lnk shortcut file
+A Node.js library to get the properties of a Windows .lnk or .url shortcut file.

 This library is completely **SYNCHRONOUS**.